 A solute dissolves into a solvent resulting in a solution.
 A solution is a homogeneous mixture.
 There is also an associated change in enthalpy when a solute goes from a pure solute to a solvated form.
-This process is known as solvation and the associated enthalpy change is the enthalpy of solvation, $\Delta H{\text{solvation}}$.
+This process is known as solvation and the associated enthalpy change is the enthalpy of solvation, $\Delta H{\rm solvation}$.
 When the solvent is water the solvation process is hydration.
-The overall process is thought of in two thermodynamic steps:
+The overall process is shown in your book as 3 thermodynamic steps:

-- Separation of solute molecules into the gas state.
-This is the input of energy to overcome the crystal lattice energy, ΔH{cryst} (which is defined as a negative quantity).
-We're going opposite its definition so it is always a positive quantity (endothermic separating ions) because energy must be input in order to break apart the molecules or ions of the solute. - 2.
-Hydration of the gaseous molecules or ions.
+- 1. Separation of solute molecules into the gas state.
+This is the input of energy to overcome the crystal lattice energy, ΔH{cryst} .
+It is always a positive quantity (endothermic) because energy must be input in order to break apart the molecules or ions of the solute.
+Note this process is the opposite that of what we define the lattice energy with.
+All lattice energies (enthalpies) are negative (making a solid from gaseous ions).
+This step is pulling apart the ions or molecules. - 2.
+Expansion of the solvent to make room for the incoming solute.
+This too, is endothermic.

+3. Combination of the separated solute with the expanded solvent.
 This is always an exothermic process (negative ΔH) as attractive forces are allowed to maximize.
-It is shown as $\Delta H{\text{hydration}}$.